Sarahstylez/soundmind/README.md

   - Before adding auth, all API requests will be using a fake user with id 1
   - Added after core features have first been implemented
   - Store JWT in localStorage, remove when a user logs out
-  - Add states for logged in showing different UI in places listed in mockups
+  - Add states for logged-in showing different UI in places listed in mockups

 ---